MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-mandatory-label-policy.md

 * [Set-LabelPolicy documentation](/powershell/module/exchange/set-labelpolicy)

 ## Considerations and limitations
-* Mandatory labeling in Power BI is in preview, so there may be flows that allow the user to create or edit unlabeled content.
+* Mandatory labeling in Power BI covers most common scenarios, but there may be some corner-case flows that still allow a user to create or edit unlabeled content.
 * The mandatory label policy setting for Power BI is independent of the mandatory label policy setting for files and email.
 * Mandatory labeling in Power BI is not supported for service principals and APIs.
 Service principals and APIs are not subject to mandatory label policies.
 * Mandatory labeling in Power BI is not supported for [external guest users (B2B users)](service-admin-azure-ad-b2b.md).
 B2B users are not subject to mandatory label policies.